-If you would like to support BFI or contribute to one of our projects, there are many ways you can do so, including donations, custom merchandise, and more.
-Visit our Support Us page to find out more.
+Financial support for overhead costs such as web hosting comes from individual personal donations.
+If you would like to support BFI or contribute to one of our projects, there are many ways you can do so, including direct donations and purchasing custom merchandise.

 - We are currently seeking grants for multiple projects.
 If you represent a granting organization, or can suggest an organization that might be interested in supporting our efforts, please contact us.

 - In 2016, BFI received a grant of $2,300 from the Winkler Family Foundation.

 - In April 2013, BFI was awarded a $500 New Arts Venture Challenge grant from the Arts Enterprise at the University of Wisconsin-Madison to support our Cooking with Frank N. Foode™ educational video project.

 - In 2012, BFI was awarded a $10,000 peer-reviewed Education Foundation Grant from the American Society of Plant Biologists (ASPB) for the proposal, “Communicating Risk with Genetic Engineering Risk Atlas (GENERA).”
 This grant supports our efforts to stimulate accurate science communication, a goal shared by ASPB.
 However, views expressed on our site might not align with all ASPB position statements and might not be supported by ASPB.

 - In November 2009, BFI was awarded a $1,500 grant from Ashoka Changemakers in the GMO Risk or Rescue contest (We won!).